LuanRT/YouTube.js/README_v2.md

   cache: new UniversalCache(
     // Enables persistent caching
     true,
-    // Path to the cache directory, will create the directory if it doesn't exist './.cache'
+    // Path to the cache directory will create the directory if it doesn't exist './.cache'
   )
 });